stephantul/stephantul.github.io/_posts/2025-09-30-static-colbert.markdown

 = \sum_{i=1}^{m} Y_{Q_i}
 $$

 To repeat: during query time, the only thing we do is index.
-The index consists of a single matrix, with a number of rows equal to the number of documents, and columns equal to `t`, the vocabulary size.
+The index consists of a single matrix, document-term matrix, with the number of rows equal to the number of documents, and numer of tows equal to `t`, the vocabulary size.

-One question this raises is whether, for a decently-sized corpus, this matrix is actually smaller than `W`.
-Trivially, it might seem that if the number of documents approaches the vocabulary size, it starts becoming larger than `W`.
-But this ends up not being the case, because the `W` is much sparser than the document matrix; because a document vector is the max of a lot of tokens, it tends to have many more non-zero coefficients.
+One question this raises is whether, for a decently-sized corpus, this document-term matrix is actually smaller than `W`.
+The answer is: no, except for really small numbers of documents.
+This is caused by the fact that a document vector is the max of a lot of tokens, and there tends to have a lot of non-zero coefficients.
 So, in practice, if space is an issue, it might actually be better to still use `W`.
 If speed is a concern, it might be better to bite the bullet, and store the extra coefficients.

 ### Sparsity